jhale/selected-topics-in-mmcs/README.md

 Students will be assessed on the following pieces of coursework.
 There is no examination.

-The deadline for the report and code is 8th December 2022 at 1700.
+The deadline for the report and code is 8th December 2023 at 1700.
 The report should be submitted as a PDF and GitHub link via email.

-The presentation will be given on 14th December 2022 at 0930.
-Further organisational details will be given nearer the time.
+Further organisational details about the presentation will be given nearer the time.

 1. A written report of approximately ten A4 pages that touches equally on the five roles detailed below.
 The report should be prepared using LaTeX.